-Putting the Movement Back into Civil Rights Teaching has received many endorsements and awards of note.
-The book is being used in school districts and with community groups across the country.
+Putting the Movement Back into Civil Rights Teaching is being used in school districts and with community groups across the country.
 We are are proud that the book is one of the featured titles at the National Museum of African American History & Culture (NMAAHC).

 In a collaborative effort to bring this history to the classroom, Teaching for Change is an active partner in the Freedom Movement Educational Initiative.
 Other collaborators are the SNCC Legacy Project, Civil Rights Movement Veterans (CRMvet.org), Duke University's Center for Documentary Studies, Mississippi NAACP/One Voice, and the Veterans of the Mississippi Civil Rights Movement.
 The goal of this collaboration is:

 To develop, promote, and disseminate educational curricula that will preserve and share the history of the struggle for human rights from the point of the view of the people who made the history.
 This will be done through the lens of the Black Freedom Struggle, which provides a model for how to achieve social change in a democracy—a model that is relevant to the issues faced by people around the world today.